TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: Model and Definitions

-\paragraph{Graded Agreement.} We define a generic Graded Agreement (GA) primitive, with maximum grade $k \ge 1$.
-In such a primitive, each validator has an input {log}~$\Lambda$, and validators can output \emph{logs} with grade~$0 \leq g \leq k$, which we denote with the pair~$(\Lambda, g)$.
+\textbf{Graded Agreement.} We define a generic \emph{Graded Agreement} (GA) primitive, with $k \ge 1$ grades.
+In such a primitive, each validator has an input {log}~$\Lambda$, and validators can output \emph{logs} with grade~$0 \leq g < k$, which we denote with the pair~$(\Lambda, g)$.

-We refer to the phase where a log~$\Lambda$ is inputted into the primitive as the \emph{input} phase, and the phase during which the output is retrieved from the Graded Agreement primitive as the \emph{output} phase.
+We refer to the phase where a log~$\Lambda$ is inputted into the primitive as the \emph{input phase}, and the phase during which the output is retrieved from the Graded Agreement primitive as the \emph{output phase}.
 For this reason, we often refer to a log input by a validator~$v_i$ into the GA as \emph{the input of validator~$v_i$}.
 Such a primitive can have different output phases (potentially up to~$k$) but only one input phase.

-A validator~$v_i$ that is awake in the output phase for grade~$g$ \emph{may attempt} to output a log with grade~$g$, i.e., to run an output procedure, possibly resulting in outputting some log with grade~$g$.
+A validator~$v_i$ that is awake in the output phase for grade~$g$ \emph{may attempt} to output a log with grade~$g$, i.e., to run an output procedure, possibly resulting in outputting some log, potentially more than one, with grade~$g$.
 If validator~$v_i$ attempts to do so, we say that~$v_i$ \emph{participates in the output phase for grade~$g$}.
-The criteria which validators use to decide whether to participate in output phases are specific to each implementation of the Graded Agreement primitive, with the caveat that \emph{honest validators that are always awake participate in every output phase}, so that outputs can at a minimum be guaranteed when participation is \emph{stable}.
+The criteria which validators use to decide whether to participate in output phases are specific to each implementation of the Graded Agreement primitive, with the caveat that \emph{honest validators that are always awake participate in every output phase}, so that outputs can at a minimum be guaranteed when honest participation is \emph{stable}.

-We require the Graded Agreement primitive to satisfy the following properties:
+Keeping in mind that honest validators can output multiple logs with the same grade, we require the Graded Agreement primitive to satisfy the following properties.

-\begin{description} \item[Consistency:] If an honest validator outputs $(\Lambda, g)$ for $g > 0$, then no honest validator outputs $(\Lambda', g)$ for $\Lambda'$ conflicting with $\Lambda$. \item[Graded Delivery:] If an honest validator outputs $(\Lambda, g)$ for $g > 0$, any honest validator that participates in the output phase for grade~$g-1$ outputs~$(\Lambda, g-1)$. \item[Validity:] If all honest validators awake at time~$t=0$ input an extension of a log~$\Lambda$, then all honest validators participating in the output phase for a grade $g$ output $(\Lambda, g)$. \item[Integrity:] If no honest validator inputs a descendant of $\Lambda$, then no honest validator outputs~$(\Lambda, *)$. \item[Uniqueness:] An honest validator does not output $(\Lambda, g)$ and $(\Lambda', g)$ for $\Lambda$ conflicting with $\Lambda'$. \end{description}